Whitebait: Australia

 In Australia whitebait refers to the juvenile stage of several predominantly galaxias species during their return to freshwater from the marine phase of their lifecycle.

-Species referred to as whitebait in Australia include Common galaxias G. maculatus, Climbing galaxias G. brevipinnis, Spotted galaxias G. truttaceus, Tasmanian whitebait Lovettia sealii, Tasmanian mudfish Neochanna cleaveri, and Tasmanian smelt Retropinna tasmanica.
+Species referred to as whitebait in Australia include common galaxias G. maculatus, climbing galaxias G. brevipinnis, spotted galaxias G. truttaceus, Tasmanian whitebait Lovettia sealii, Tasmanian mudfish Neochanna cleaveri, and Tasmanian smelt Retropinna tasmanica.

 Whitebait were once subject to a substantial commercial fishery but today only recreational fishers are permitted to gather them, under strict conditions and for a limited season.

 China

 Chinese whitebait is raised in fish farms and plentiful quantities are produced for export.
-The Chinese whitebait is larger than the New Zealand whitebait and not nearly so delicate.
 The frozen product is commonly available in food stores and supermarkets at reasonable prices.
 The Chinese name for these is often translated as "silver fish" in English.

 Italy

 Gianchetti (also bianchetti) are the whitebait of the pesce azzurro of the Mediterranean (sardines and anchovies, etc.), caught with special nets named from the Ligurian sciabegottu (similar to the net to sciabica, but with smaller dimensions) in the early months of the year.

 A speciality of the Liguria cuisine, gianchetti are generally lightly boiled in salted water and served hot, dressed with oil and lemon juice.
-Another classic approach is to make fritters of the fish together with an egg and flour batter; finally they may simply be dipped in flour and deep fried (Frittelle di Gianchetti/Bianchetti).
-The gianchetti of a red colour (ruscetti, rossetti) are tougher and scaly to the palate: they are largely used to flavour fish-based sauces.
+Another classic approach is to make fritters of the fish together with an egg and flour batter; finally they may simply be dipped in flour and deep-fried (frittelle di gianchetti/bianchetti).
+The gianchetti of a red colour (ruscetti, rossetti) are tougher and scaly to the palate; they are largely used to flavour fish-based sauces.

 In Sicilian cuisine whitebait are known as ceruses (literally translated as "baby").
 Whitebait are the principal ingredient of the Sicilian specialty croquette polpette di neonata; which are a type of rolled meatball of whitebait with parsley, and egg and/or a bit of flour to amalgamate, fried in olive oil or sometimes deep-fried in peanut oil.

 In Neapolitan cuisine whitebait are known as cicenielli.

-In Brindisian cuisine whitebait are known as chuma (literally foam of sea).
+In Brindisian cuisine whitebait are known as chuma (literally "foam of sea").